 Instead of the mason jar cup and madlib, the kids got chalkboard labeled metal pails filled with crayons, stickers, and candy, along with a DIY card kit that read "Get crafty.
 Use stickers and crayons to design your own card!"
 Much to our surprise, most of these handmade cards wound up in our CARDS suitcase - best wedding cards ever!
 Flower girl Lola and her sister Layne Grace also completed a madlib in which they told us to "always remember to flip your pineapple before bed."
 Good advice, folks.

-Click to enlarge the below photos to read a couple Madlib samples - I included Tina's cooking-themed madlib because, after all, this is a food blog.
+Click to enlarge the below photos to read a couple Madlib samples.

 Since our wedding was in California, we wanted to make sure we brought in Lucas's Texan roots as much as possible.
 We served Texas-style BBQ and as our thank you favors, gave each of our guests a little jar of BBQ spice rub.
 Rudy's Rub - straight from Texas.
 We bought it in bulk from the restaurant and, with face masks and rubber gloves, Cas and I divided the 28lbs of spice rub into 200 small jam jars.
 We'd originally planned to try to make our own BBQ sauce, but the thought of handing out 200 jars of spoiled BBQ sauce to all our favorite people terrified me.
 As it was, this project took the good portion of a day - I can't imagine if we'd tried to make something too!